PaoloConte/openapi-to-notion/README.md

 Experimental utility to convert OpenAPI definitions to Notion Pages via the Notion API.
+WARNING: Code is messy, OpenAPI support is limited, just a proof of concept.

 # Usage
 - Create an internal Notion integration and get the secret token